 - The Wealthy Freelancer team – Ed Gandia, Pete Savage & Steve Slaunwhite.
 Most newsletters I get, sometimes I read them and sometimes I don’t.
 The Wealthy Freelancer newsletter is the one I read every time, and usually forward to the writers I’m mentoring as well, to make sure they’re getting it.
 This trio never fails to shed some new insight into how to earn more.
-I also love Pete Savage’s training course on how he found $64,000 of new business off one direct-mail campaign.
+I also loved the training course Pete Savage once did on how he found $64,000 of new business off one direct-mail campaign.

 Who’s your guru?
 I’d love to hear about other new-media thinkers who have inspired readers of this blog.
 Leave a comment and tell us about who you’ve been learning from below.